Need support now? Help is available. Call, text, or chat 988outbound call

 How do attention and memory issues affect daily life?

 Attention and memory issues have a large impact on daily life.
-They can make it harder to manage BPD by remembering to take medications.
+They can make it harder to manage bipolar by remembering to take medications.
 Memory loss affects social relationships and employment.
-Cognitive issues are a major reason why people with BPD are less likely to be employed.7
+Cognitive issues are a major reason why people with bipolar are less likely to be employed.7

 Cognitive issues also affect self-perception.
-Many people with BPD underestimate their own abilities.
+Many people with bipolar underestimate their own abilities.
 This can lead to avoiding tasks or changing behaviors.
 Improving your self-perception can help improve daily functioning.8

 How are attention and memory issues treated?

 Treatment starts with preventing mood episodes.
 Each episode you have increases the risk of cognitive issues.
-Talk to your doctor about medication and other treatment options to manage BPD.2
+Talk to your doctor about medication and other treatment options to manage bipolar.2

 There is not much evidence for drugs that treat attention and memory.
 Galantamine, pramipexole, or mifepristone may have benefits.
 Electroconvulsive therapy (ECT) may improve cognitive function.
 Certain types of therapy, such as cognitive remediation (CR), may have benefits.1,3,10